Château de Balleroy: Occupants

 The most well-known of the family is Francois-Timoléon (1644-1724), 4th and last son of Jean III de Choisy, travestied by his mother when young — until the age of 18 —, to court Anne of Austria and introduce him to the entourage of her younger son, Philippe of Orléans, of which he became a young gaming companion; as an abbot, he left famous Mémoires pour servir l'histoire de Louis XIV (1737); he was sent as an ambassador to the King of Siam in view of a conversion to Catholicism; in 1698, he sold Balleroy to the princesse d'Harcourt, born Françoise de Blacas.

 In 1704, the Balleroy land became a marquisat, to the benefit of one of his cousins.

-After the death of the two sons of la Cour de Balleroy during the French Revolution, their grandson only took possession in 1827 and remained the property of the inheritors till it was bought in 1970-1971 by millionaire American businessman Malcolm Forbes, director of Forbes magazine.
+After the death of the two sons of la Cour de Balleroy during the French Revolution, their grandson only took possession in 1827 and remained the property of the inheritors till it was bought in 1970-1971 by American businessman and publisher of Forbes magazine Malcolm Forbes.

-The current owner is Los Angeles philanthropist, Roy T Eddleman.
+The current owner is American philanthropist Roy T. Eddleman.

 Among the renowned inhabitants were Albert de Balleroy (Albert Félix Justin de la Cour de Balleroy), 19th century animal painter, friend of Édouard Manet and the groupe des Batignolles; for of his tableaux representing hunting scenes deck the castle living room.
 Empress Eugénie possessed one of his œuvres.

 Marcel Proust visited the Château along with Paul Helleu, a visit that may have provided part of the inspiration for the "Château de Guermantes" in In Search of Lost Time.